Growing Lily of the Valley: Tips and Tales

 Fortunately, I had also planted lily of the valley in a damp, shady area beside our woodshed.
 It’s the perfect spot.
 The foliage keeps the area looking neat and I get to pick all the flowers I want.

 A Coveted Cut Flower

-Of course, one of the best reasons for planting lily of the valley is to have your own supply of flowers, free for the picking.
+Of course, one of the best reasons for planting lily of the valley is to have your own supply of cut flowers, free for the picking.
 To my eye, spring’s sweetest flower arrangement is a combination of muscari, violets, primroses and lily of the valley.

 Generations of brides have carried bouquets of lily of the valley (including Kate, the Duchess of Cambridge).
-Fragrances are powerfully linked to memories, and what better way to remember a special day than with this distinctive perfume.
+Fragrances are powerfully linked to memories, and what better way to remember such a special day than with this distinctive perfume.